 Industry professionals have two levels of certification based on their level of experience and knowledge.
 One is a Certified Energy Efficient Specialist (CEES), and the other is Certified Energy Efficient Leader (CEEL).
 CEES has the knowledge to lead Integrated Building Energy Retrofits and work as part of the project team.
 While CEEL having more practical knowledge and experience qualifies professionals to take part in and lead complex Integrated Building Energy Retrofits.

 Australia’s top body for energy efficiency, the Energy Efficiency Council, administrates this scheme.
 To get a professional certificate issued by the scheme, one needs to undergo an assessment process, showcasing their knowledge, experience and skill.
 An independent assessment panel then decides whether to give them accreditation.

-Above we've listed six of the most useful rating and assessment systems used throughout Australia.
-Having a building's energy rating assessed paves the way to a more suitable future.
-It gives planners and residents insight into how to create comfortable homes that don't cost the environment.
+Above we’ve listed some of the most useful rating and assessment systems used throughout Australia.
+Having a building's energy rating assessed paves the way to a more suitable future and gives planners and residents insight into how to create comfortable homes that don’t cost the environment.